MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-02-29-creating-the-perfect-modding-language.md

 		# In order to make mods more resistant against game updates,
 		# resource paths should only be allowed to refer to files in their own mod
 		.sprite_path = "marine.png",
+		// TODO: also add .event_function_name??
+But what if it wants to listen to multiple events??
 	};
 }